Products brought to Finland by travellers

-- the imports only include goods intended for the personal use of the travellers or their families, or as gifts, AND
+- the imports only include goods intended for the personal use of the travellers or their families, or to be given away

 - due to their nature and quantity, the goods cannot be considered commercial imports.

 Personal luggage is luggage that the traveller can present to customs on arrival in Finland.
-Personal luggage is also luggage that the traveller can present to customs only at a later stage, if the traveller can provide an account showing that the company responsible for transporting the luggage had registered the goods as accompanying luggage at the point when the traveller departed.
+Personal luggage is also luggage that the traveller presents to customs at a later stage, if the traveller can provide an account showing that the company responsible for transporting the luggage had registered the goods as accompanying luggage at the point when the traveller departed.

 - If you carry luggage or import goods belonging to another traveller, you should go through Customs together with the owner of the goods.